jaeyeol816/Dynamic-NGPs/README.md

 ---

 ## 2. Usage
-For now, this software is available only Linux or Windows WSL2. (not native Windows)
+For now, this software is available only on Linux or Windows WSL2. (not native Windows)

 ## 2-1.
 Building
 **1. Pre requirements**